 “I will commit myself to right the historic wrong so that I can join the rest of humanity in the struggle to build a liberated world without oppression, slavery and war.

 “It is in my deepest interests to join in solidarity with African people and to pay reparations to the African community.”

 If that’s what you feel, then you have to be at the Uhuru Solidarity Movement’s National Convention in St. Louis.

 Chairman Omali Yeshitela, the founder of the Uhuru Movement, along with Penny Hess, the Chair of the African People’s Solidarity Committee who has organized white solidarity with Black Power for over 40 years, will be the main speakers.
-Participate in exciting workshops and presentations on how to build the Uhuru Solidarity Movement in your area, how to oppose the FBI’s escalating attacks on black organizations designated as “black identity extremists” and building the “Reparations Challenge,” a culture of reparations to African people.
+Participate in exciting workshops and presentations on how to build the Uhuru Solidarity Movement in your area, how to oppose the FBI’s escalating attacks on black organizations designated as “black identity extremists” fighting for black self-determination and building the “Reparations Challenge,” a culture of reparations to African people.